A Framework for Characterising the Value of Information in Hidden Markov Models: Effective Sampling Policies for VoI

-Corollary~\ref{cor:1} looks at the special case when the length of the time window $m=1$ to illustrate the VoI concept clearly.
-When $m>1$, the covariance matrix $\mathbf{\Sigma_X}$ given in Proposition~\ref{prop:1} is closely related to the sampling interval of the status updates.
-To explore this result further, we will study how the sampling policy affects the VoI.
-We first consider the case when the sampling intervals are uniform in this section.
+Having derived the general VoI framework, Corollary~\ref{cor:1} looks at the special case when the number of observations $m=1$ to illustrate the VoI concept clearly.
+When $m>1$, the covariance matrix $\mathbf{\Sigma_X}$ given in Proposition~\ref{prop:1} is closely related to the sampling times of the status updates.
+Therefore, it is important to take a view of different sampling policies and study how the sampling time affects the VoI.
+In this section, we consider three cases.
+First, we start with a general but fixed sampling policy.
+Then, we move to a uniform sampling policy.
+We conclude with a Poisson sampling policy, which is effectively the M/M/1 model.

-We assume that status updates of the OU process under observation are generated at regular times $t_i=i\Delta t$, where the constant $\Delta t$ ($\Delta t>0$) denotes the fixed sampling interval.
-For the OU process with uniform sampling, the $m$ samples in $\bm{X}$ form a first-order autoregressive AR(1) process.
-Let $\rho=e^{ - \kappa \Delta t}$.
-The inverse covariance matrix of $\bm{X}$ is a tridiagonal matrix which is written as~\cite{irregularAR1}